 Intelligent and energetic, while the Border Terrier may be small in size, they have a big personality.
-Originally bred to assist in foxhunts by driving foxes out of their burrows and into the open for Hounds to chase, Border Terriers have a powerful prey drive and ability to dig.
+Originally bred to assist in foxhunts by driving foxes out of their burrows and into the open for hounds to chase, Border Terriers have a powerful prey drive and the ability to dig.

 The breed originates from the area of the Scottish-English border on both sides of the Cheviot Hills.
-Seen in many great hunt paintings, it’s thought that the Border Terrier has been active since 1869.
-While they were initially bred as hunting dogs in the British countryside, Borders’ history in the US began later in 1930 when they were first recognized as a breed by the American Kennel Club.
+As seen in many great hunt paintings, it’s thought that the Border Terrier has been active since 1869.
+While they were initially bred as hunting dogs in the British countryside, Borders’ history in the US began later in 1930, when they were first recognized as a breed by the American Kennel Club.

 Find out everything there is to know about this larger-than-life breed with our in-depth guide.

 Border Terrier Popularity